Khatri-Lab/bayesMetaIntegrator/README.md

 # bayesMetaIntegrator
 By: Laurynas Kalesinskas

-Bayesian Meta-Analysis for Gene Expression Data.
+## Bayesian Meta-Analysis for Gene Expression Data
 The method is described in [LINK]().
 It was originally developed for gene expression data, but can be adapted for any type of high dimensional meta-analysis.

 ## Installation